 Youthworx is a project of Youth Development Australia, a public benevolent institution created by a group of leading thinkers and practitioners as a platform for change and a way of exploring, developing and trialing innovative youth initiatives.

-You can learn more about the development and evolution of Youthworx from an academic perspective at the following links:
+You can learn more about the development and evolution of Youthworx here.

 The Youthworx model has a number of key principles that are the foundation of our success in working effectively with the most vulnerable young people within our community.
 These principles are based around providing an environment conducive to bringing out the best in people by drawing on their creativity and giving them the tools to be articulate in their experience of the world.
 This is then backed up by providing a pathway into employment within a production business where the creative can become the commercial, where the creative skills can put food on the table.

 Some key elements of the Youthworx model are as follows:

 - Capacity for sustained engagement/pathways (12months -2years)

 - Small class size (15-18)

-- Multi layered staffing structure (Teacher, Youth Worker & Industry Professional)
+- Multi layered staffing structure (Teacher, Youth Worker, Industry Professionals and Job Pathways Coordinator)